Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Experimental Setup

 The acoustic pressure fluctuations $p^{\prime}$ are measured using a PCB103B02 piezoelectric transducer (sensitivity: 217.5 mV/kPa and uncertainty: $\pm$0.15 Pa) mounted on the combustor wall at 20 mm from the dump plane.
 A photomultiplier tube (PMT, Hamamatsu H10722-01) equipped with a CH* filter (wavelength of 430 nm and 12 nm FWHM) is used to capture the global heat release rate fluctuations in the flame $\dot{q}^{\prime}$.
-We simultaneously acquired both $p^{\prime}$ and $\dot{q}^{\prime}$ signals for 3 seconds at a sampling rate of 10 kHz using an A/D card (NI-6143, 16 bit).
+We simultaneously acquired both $p^{\prime}$ and global $\dot{q}^{\prime}$ signals for 3 s at a sampling rate of 10 kHz using an A/D card (NI-6143, 16 bit).
 The frequency bin size in the power spectrum is 0.3 Hz.
-High-speed CH* chemiluminescence images of the flame are simultaneously captured with $p^{\prime}$ and $\dot{q}^{\prime}$ signals at 2000 fps for 3 seconds using a CMOS camera (Phantom - V12.1 with a ZEISS 50 mm camera lens).
-The image of the flow-field from the dump plane spans 90 mm $\times$ 120 mm with a resolution of 574 $\times$ 764 pixels.
-To ensure consistency in experimental conditions for different trials, the experiments were performed only when the decay rate of periodic perturbations in the acoustic pressure field, measured in the absence of flow, remained constant at $11 \pm 1.5$ s$^{-1}$.
+High-speed CH* chemiluminescence images of the flame are simultaneously captured with $p^{\prime}$ and $\dot{q}^{\prime}$ signals at 2000 Hz for 3 s using a CMOS camera (Phantom - V12.1 with a ZEISS 50 mm camera lens).
+The image of the flow field from the dump plane spans 90 $\times$ 120 $\text{mm}^2$ with a resolution of 574 $\times$ 764 pixels.
+To ensure consistency in experimental conditions for different trials, the experiments were performed only when the decay rate of periodic perturbations in the acoustic pressure generated through loudspeakers, measured in the absence of flow, remained constant at $11 \pm 1.5$ s$^{-1}$.
 This decay rate is ensured in the combustor irrespective of the presence of the coupling tube.